tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

   This transport uses more or less the same JSON-RPC plumbing as the HTTP POST handler.

-  TODO: Three methods, maybe related to event subscription, are _only_ exported via websocket.
-I think these may be used by the light client for synchronization.
-In any case, the light client appears to be the only direct consumer of the websocket transport at least within the core repository.
+  The websocket endpoint also includes three methods that are _only_ exported via websocket, which appear to support event subscription.
+I'm not sure what is using these, but the likely candidate is the IBC relayer, which acts like a light client and uses the event system to figure out what to synchronize.

-  Figure out whether that's true.
+  TODO: Figure out what clients are actually using the websocket interface, and which parts of the RPC service they are using _other_ than event subscription.

 - gRPC: A subset of queries may be issued in protocol buffer format to the gRPC interface described above under (4).
 As noted, this endpoint is deprecated